axelerant/testimonials-widget/readme.txt

 = Support =

-Please request support through the [WordPress forums for Testimonials Widget](http://wordpress.org/support/plugin/testimonials-widget).
-Additionally, if you need to send sensitive information, please email <support@aihr.us>.
+So that others can share in the answer, please submit your support requests through the [WordPress forums for Testimonials Widget](http://wordpress.org/support/plugin/testimonials-widget).

+If you want private or priority support, then [please donate](http://aihr.us/about-aihrus/donate/) $ 125 USD to cover my time.
+Then send your support request to <support@aihr.us>.

+Thank you for your understanding.

 == Installation ==